 At Revision 2013 we (Brain Control) released our newest production Turtles all the way down, which won the 64k-intro competition.
-A 64k-intro is an audio-visual presentation calculated in real-time, where all code and data has to be contained in a single executable which size may not exceed 64 kb.
+A 64k-intro is an audio-visual presentation computed in real-time, where all code and data has to be contained in a single executable which size may not exceed 64 KB.
 Five guys spent a year of most of their spare-time on creating this 65.536 bytes counting piece of binary data.
-In this making-of you can read about the process we went through creating this intro and about the technology which was used.
+In this making-of you can read about the process we went through creating this intro and about the used technology.
 The party version of the intro can be watched either as a video (embedded below) or by downloading the binary from here.
-Note that you need a fast graphics card for a good experience.
+Note that you need a fast graphics card for good experience.
 We tested it on NVIDIA Geforce GTX 570, 670, AMD Radeon HD7870 and some mobile graphics cards.
 On the compo machine (Geforce GTX 680) we experienced serious stuttering in the underwater scene.
 If you have similar problems please contact us.

 A few weeks after Revision 2012 payne came up with the idea of making an intro zooming from microcosm all the way out to macrocosm.
 Inspiration came from the famous Powers of ten video (1977) and the opening scene of the movie Contact (1997).
 It did not take long to convince the other team members, namely hunta, pap, strepto and skyrunner, of this idea and to start working on the intro.